 The JOBS Act provides that an emerging growth company can take advantage of exemption from various reporting requirements applicable to other public companies and an extended transition period for complying with new or revised accounting standards.
 This allows an emerging growth company to delay the adoption of these accounting standards until they would otherwise apply to private companies.
 We intend to take advantage of these exemptions and the extended transition periods for adopting new or revised accounting standards and therefore, we will not be subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.
 As a result, our financial statements may not be comparable to companies that comply with public company effective dates.
-We intend to take advantage of these exemptions in the future even while we remain an "emerging growth company."
+We intend to take advantage of these options although, subject to certain restrictions, we may elect to stop availing ourselves of these exemptions in the future even while we remain an "emerging growth company."
 We cannot predict whether investors will find our stock less attractive as a result of this election.
 If some investors find our common stock less attractive as a result of this election, there may be a less active trading market for our common stock and our stock price may be more volatile.